WildMeOrg/old_wildme-docs/docs/researchers/ia_pipeline.md

 At the end of the detection stage, WBIA should have created the following in preparation for one or more downstream individual ID algorithms:

 - Annotations (i.e. bounding boxes) around each animal in each photo and potentially "parts" bounding boxes, such as a fin bounding box "part" on an Orca body bounding box
-- Species labels on each Annotation
+- Species labels on each Annotation.
+This label may also be referred to to as "iaClass" or "Image Analysis Class" elsewhere in Wildbook.
+It represents the type of the Annotation box.
-- Viewpoint labels (e.g. left, right, top, bottom, etc.) on each Annotation
+- Viewpoint labels (e.g. left, right, top, bottom, etc..) on each Annotation
 - OPTIONAL: Background segmentation on each Annotation to remove as many non-animal pixels as possible
-- OPTIONAL: Rotational correct, standardizing the rotation of Annotations to maximize their comparability in downstream ID algorithms
+- OPTIONAL: Rotational correction, standardizing the rotation of Annotations to maximize their comparability in downstream ID algorithms
+- OPTIONAL: Parts to bodies assignment, allowing "parts" (e.g., an African wild dog tail) to be assigned to parents Annotations (e.g., the dog's body) in complex, multi-individual photos

 ![detection](../../static/img/ia_pipeline_1.png)